ivansalines/unified-theory-of-motion/README.md

 ---

 ## 🌱 01 — Foundation
-Conceptual origin of the entire theory.
+Conceptual origins and guiding ideas of the research framework.

 - 1___The_Unified_Theory_of_Motion__A_Continuum_Bridge_Between_Relativity_and_Wave_Particle_Duality.pdf

-This document introduces the fundamental idea:
+This document introduces the central working hypothesis:

-> Motion is the primary substance of physical reality,
+> Organized motion may be treated as a primary object of study,
-> and mass/energy/geometry arise from its organization.
+> with mass, energy, and geometry emerging from its stationary configurations.

 ---

 ## 🌳 02 — Framework
-Mathematical formulation and numerical construction of toroidal solitons.
+Mathematical formulation and numerical investigation of toroidal configurations in scalar field models.

 Includes:

 - A_Unified_Framework_of_Organized_Motion__Stable_Toroidal_Configurations_in_a_Complex_Scalar_Field.pdf
-- Documents 2–6, covering:
+- Documents 2–6, addressing:
-  - scalar field formulation
+  - density–phase scalar field formulations
-  - toroidal Q-ball solutions
+  - toroidal soliton-like configurations
-  - numerical relaxation
+  - numerical relaxation procedures
-  - internal phase winding
+  - internal phase winding mechanisms
-  - stability and validation
+  - stability properties within the explored models

-This is the **core technical body** of the theory.
+These documents constitute the **core technical body** of the framework.

 ---

 ## 🌌 03 — Advanced
-Extensions into fundamental physics.
+Extensions and exploratory applications to broader areas of fundamental physics.

-Documents 7–17 include:
+Documents 7–17 explore, among others:

-- gravitational phenomenology
+- gravitational phenomenology in effective descriptions
-- electromagnetic structure
+- electromagnetic structure in organized motion models
-- nonlinear stability
+- nonlinear stability and interaction regimes
-- quantum soliton spectrum
-- statistical mechanics
+- semiclassical and statistical considerations
-- coupling to General Relativity
+- couplings to General Relativity in simplified settings
-- effective field theory
+- effective field-theoretic interpretations
-- soliton interaction with black holes
-- semiclassical and loop-like gravitation

-Each document expands the unified framework into a specific physical domain.
+Each document examines a specific domain within the limits and assumptions of the underlying models.

 ---

 ## ✨ 04 — Special
+Focused studies and complementary material.

-- The_Toroidal_Law_of_Organized_Motion.pdf
+- *The_Toroidal_Law_of_Organized_Motion.pdf*
-  Formal geometric law describing stationary organized motion.
+  A formal analysis of stationary organized motion in toroidal configurations.

-- Binary Interaction of Self-Organized Solitons in a One-Dimensional Effective Model of Motion
+- *Binary Interaction of Self-Organized Solitons in a One-Dimensional Effective Model of Motion*
-   - No previous Q-ball, oscillon, Hopfion, or kink–antikink study combines all these features in such a simple scalar model.
+  An exploratory study of interacting soliton-like structures in reduced models.

-- Legacy versions and preliminary drafts (for historical completeness).
+- Legacy versions and preliminary drafts, retained for historical completeness.

 ---

 # 🧮 Numerical Simulations

-Full reproducible Python code is available in:
+Reproducible Python code used in the numerical investigations is available in:

 ```
 /code